OpenINF/.github/doc/collections/_pages/content/setup--windows/chapter-0/Readme.md

 Consider creating a system restore checkpoint prior to making the following registry modification.
 As a general best-practice, this goes for most registry modifications.
-Do not (yet) proceed without a disposable system.
+Do not (yet) proceed without a disposable system or having made a restore point.

 ```text
 reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\RadioManagement\SystemRadioState /ve /t REG_DWORD /d 0 /f